Facelift, Mini Facelift, or Neck Lift: What’s the Difference?

 Face lift procedures are often combined with additional procedures to comprehensively rejuvenate the face.
 These may include blepharoplasty (eyelid tuck), endoscopic forehead lift, skin resurfacing procedures with lasers, and fat transfer to accentuate the cheekbones, jawline, lips, and other areas which would benefit from volume restoration.
 The revolutionary helium ion plasma beam, Renuvion™, is also available at Dr. Angelchik’s practice.
 This device can tighten skin and deep tissues in appropriately-selected patients without the need for open facelift surgery, or as an adjunct to a facelift.
 Renuvion can also achieve dramatic skin rejuvenation and tightening in a manner similar to CO2 or Erbium-YAG resurfacing lasers, with enhanced results.

-Facial surgery is one of the best ways to rejuvenate your features and lift your profile.
+Facial surgery in the Scottsdale, Phoenix, and Glendale, AZ areas is one of the best ways to rejuvenate your features and lift your profile.
 However, it’s important to find the best facial rejuvenation procedure for you— specifically, one that fits your goals, preferences, and concern areas.
 To discuss your options with Dr. Angelchik, contact our Glendale office by calling or filling out our online form.